Welcome to ProfessorSmedley.com

 Home of Virtual Entrepreneurship

-Professor Smedley is a tenured professor at Sacramento City College
+Professor Smedley is a professor emeritis (retired) from Sacramento

-(SCC) in Sacramento, California.
-She has taught at various levels and
+City College (SCC) in Sacramento, California.
+She has taught at

 Prior to teaching at the community college level, Ms. Smedley taught high school and Regional Occupational Program (ROP) business and computer courses to adults and high school students.
 One of her favorite ROP courses was a course in entrepreneurship.
 This course was close to Ms. Smedley's heart, because students actually created their own product businesses and held selling events on campus.
 Students were able to keep the proceeds from their sales, which motivated them to choose their products wisely.